sapio-lang/sapio/docs/DEVELOPMENT.md

 run the same commands with `CARGO_TARGET_DIR` and pass the resulting binary and WASM paths to `contrib/check_examples.py` and `contrib/check_wasm.py`.

-The pinned fork's Rust suite passes 157 tests, including 51 inscription tests.
+The pinned Miniscript fork passes 227 library/integration tests, including 51 inscription tests, and four differential-fuzzer regressions.
+Bitcoin's library suite passes 429 tests.
 Its dedicated node job separately checks reveals against Bitcoin Core 31.1: five valid transactions are accepted and 21 invalid variants are rejected.
 These ordinary Taproot checks run in the fork repository and do not require a